 30 ml Soya Cuisine or similar products (approx. 15% fat content)

-300 ml soya drink or similar "milk" drinks
+300 ml soy drink or similar "milk" drinks

 1 tablespoon lemon juice

-- Dissolve sugar and water in a pot with a little heat.
+- Dissolve sugar with water in a pot with some heat.

 - Stir in Soya Cuisine until a homogeneous mass is formed.

-- Then puree the mixture together with the fruit, the soy drink and lemon juice in a mixer.
+- Then puree the mixture together with the fruit, soy drink and lemon juice in a blender.

-- Leave the ice cream to cool in the refrigerator.
+- Allow the ice cream mixture to cool in the refrigerator.

 - Process in the ice cream machine.

-If you keep this type of ice cream in the freezer for a longer time, it becomes very hard.
-Therefore, it should be defrosted in the refrigerator about 30-50 minutes before consumption.
+If you keep this type of ice cream longer in the freezer, it becomes very hard.
+Therefore, it should be left to thaw in the refrigerator for about 30-50 minutes before eating.

-This recipe can be slightly modified depending on the type of fruit and its ripeness.
-This means that if I have very sweet fruit, I use a little less sugar and possibly a little more lemon juice.
-With rather sour fruits the whole thing is the other way round.
+This recipe can be adjusted a bit depending on the type of fruit and ripeness.
+That is, if I have very sweet fruit, I use a little less sugar and if necessary a little more lemon juice.
+For more sour fruits the whole thing vice versa.